Devesh-code-git/Binary-Search-Tree/README.md

 # Binary-Search-Tree

-This is my own implementation of a binary search tree in C. The methods I included were:[\n]
+This is my own implementation of a binary search tree in C. The methods I included were:[/n]

 create() - Creates a new tree with the root value add() - adds value to tree